rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 # Background

-The fossilized birth-death (FBD) process is a phylodynamic model that incorporates sampling through time and allows us infer trees with sampled ancestors {% cite Stadler2010 Heath2014 --file BDMM-Prime-for-macroevolution/master-refs.bib %}.
+The fossilized birth-death (FBD) process is a phylodynamic model that incorporates sampling through time and allows us to infer trees with sampled ancestors {% cite Stadler2010 Heath2014 --file BDMM-Prime-for-macroevolution/master-refs.bib %}.
 This is important for phylogenies that incorporate fossils.
 In the original formulation of the model, the birth (speciation), death (extinction), and fossil sampling rates were treated as constant over time and across the tree.
-Since then, many model extentions have been published that relax the asummption of constant rates or uniform sampling (see {% cite Mulvey2025a --file BDMM-Prime-for-macroevolution/master-refs.bib %} for an overview).
+Since then, many model extensions have been published that relax the assumption of constant rates or uniform sampling (see {% cite Mulvey2025a --file BDMM-Prime-for-macroevolution/master-refs.bib %} for an overview).
 The BEAST2 package BDMM-Prime {% cite Vaughan2025 --file BDMM-Prime-for-macroevolution/master-refs.bib %} incorporates several of these new models, including those that allow rates to vary across time or across different parts of the tree {% cite Gavryushkina2014 Kuhnert2016 Scire2022 --file BDMM-Prime-for-macroevolution/master-refs.bib %}.

 This tutorial will provide an introduction of how the BDMM-Prime package can be applied in macroevolution.
 For an example in epidemiology see the [BDMM-Prime package website](https://tgvaughan.github.io/BDMM-Prime/#id-1-Introduction).

-## Pre-requisits
+## Pre-requisites

 This tutorial assumes that you have already gained some experience using BEAST2.
 If you have not already done so, we recommend first completing the following tutorials: